Birkbeck, University of London: Research and teaching

-The Birkbeck Institute for the Humanities (BIR) was established in 2004, with the renowned but controversial Slovenian philosopher Slavoj Žižek appointed as International Director.
+The Birkbeck Institute for the Humanities (BIH) was established in 2004, with the renowned but controversial Slovenian philosopher Slavoj Žižek appointed as International Director, a position he held until 2025.
 According to its website, the Institute aims to "engage with important public issues of our time through a series of open debates, lectures, seminars and conferences" and to "foster and promote a climate of interdisciplinary research and collaboration among academics and researchers".
 The launch of the Institute was not without controversy, provoking an article in The Observer titled "What have intellectuals ever done for the world?" which criticised the ostensible irrelevance and elitism of contemporary public intellectuals.
 The current director of the institute is Costas Douzinas.

 2004 also saw Birkbeck enter into a research and teaching collaboration with the Institute of Education, jointly founding the London Knowledge Lab.
 This interdisciplinary research institute brings together social scientists and computer scientists to address research questions about technology and learning.

 Meanwhile, the London Consortium, a graduate school that represents a collaboration between Birkbeck, the Tate Galleries, the Institute of Contemporary Arts, the Architectural Association, and, until 1999, the British Film Institute, has been running since the mid-1990s, offering master's and doctoral degrees in interdisciplinary humanities and cultural studies.
 Its permanent and adjunct faculty has included Tom McCarthy, Colin MacCabe, Laura Mulvey, Steven Connor, Marina Warner, Juliet Mitchell, Stuart Hall, the late Roger Scruton, Salman Rushdie, Tilda Swinton as well as Slavoj Žižek.
 Its current chair is Anthony Julius.